 Now that we have gone over what to do in early labor, you may be wondering what’s next.
-You might be thinking, “How will I know once I’m in active labor and what do I do at that point?”
-These are great questions that a lot of women have so I wanted to break it down for you so that you will know what to expect and what options are available to you at that point so you can make the best choices for you and your baby.
+“How will I know once I’m in active labor, and what do I do once I’m there?” are great questions many women have.
+I’m breaking it down to know what to expect and what options are available to you.
+This will help you make the best choices for yourself and your baby.

 So What Is Active Labor?

-Active labor is when your cervix has dilated to 4 – 7 centimeters and your contractions are lasting for 45 to 60 seconds long, they are 3 to 5 minutes apart, and this has been a consistent pattern for at least an hour.
-You will notice a difference when you enter active labor because your contractions will get stronger and they will require more of your focus and attention.
-I promise, when you’re in active labor, there will be no denying you’re in labor!
+Active labor is when your cervix has dilated to 6 centimeters, and your contractions are lasting for 45 to 60 seconds long, 3 to 5 minutes apart, and this is a consistent pattern for at least an hour.
+When you enter active labor, you will notice a difference because your contractions will get stronger.
+They will require more of your focus and attention.
+When you’re in active labor, there will be no denying you’re in labor!

-If you’re wondering at what exact point you entering into active labor and are no longer in early labor, it’s when your contractions are at 5-1-1.
+When your contractions are at 5-1-1, you are entering into active labor and are no longer in early labor.
 5-1-1 means that your contractions are at least five minutes apart, each contraction is one minute long, and this has been consistent for at least one hour straight.

-5-1-1 is usually when doctors will tell you to go to the hospital, however, I will say from my experience (after going to hundreds of births) that it’s a much better idea to stay at home as long as possible until things have really picked up.
+5-1-1 is usually when doctors will tell you to go to the hospital.
+However, from my experience (after going to hundreds of births), it’s a much better idea to stay at home until things have really picked up.
 Why?
-Because staying at home until you have reached at least 4-1-1 or even better 3-1-1 reduces your chances significantly of having more interventions including a c-section.
-At home you can also eat and drink whatever you please, you aren’t limited to one room or have to be monitored the whole time, etc. So when you talk to your doctor or your midwife, they want you to be at least at 5-1-1 before you come in.
+Because staying at home until you have reached at least 4-1-1 or, even better, 3-1-1 reduces your chances of having more interventions, including a C-section.
+At home, you can also eat and drink whatever you please.
+You also aren’t limited to one room or have to be monitored the whole time, etc. So when you talk to your doctor or your midwife, they want you to be at least 5-1-1 before you come in.
 If you are not quite at that point, they will send you home because you are still in early labor.

 What Does Active Labor Feel Like?

-In early labor, things shouldn’t be that intense so you should be able to walk and talk through your contractions as you feel cramp-like sensations slowly building.
-Active labor is when you recognize a pattern with your contractions, they aren’t going away and they are becoming more intense as time passes.
-They usually start off with a dull, low pain that then builds and gets stronger.
-It’s like a wave; it rises and gets more difficult until it reaches it’s peak and then falls and fades away.
+In early labor, things shouldn’t be that intense.
+You can walk and talk through your contractions as you feel cramp-like sensations slowly building.
+Active labor is when you recognize a pattern with your contractions.
+They aren’t going away, and they are becoming more intense as time passes.
+They usually begin with a dull, low pain that builds and gets stronger.
+It’s like a wave; it rises and gets more difficult until it reaches its peak and then falls and fades away.

-In active labor, a lot of women say that they feel contractions starting in their lower abdomen (like menstrual cramps or gas pain) and that it builds and wraps around their belly to their lower back.
-Some women feel the start of their contractions in their lower back and they ache in their pelvis and their legs.
-Everyone is different but some of this can be attributed to the position of your baby.
-If you are feeling all of your contractions in your lower back (“back labor”) that more than likely means that your baby is facing OP (occiput posterior).
+Everyone is different, but some of this can be attributed to your baby’s position.
+If you feel all of your contractions in your lower back (“back labor“), it more than likely means your baby is facing OP (occiput posterior).
 OP is when the back of your baby’s head (the occiput) is pressing firmly against your pelvis/sacrum.
 Ouch!
-When bone and bone are hitting each other, it can cause major pain and that’s what back labor is.
-This is why positioning and changing your positions is so important during labor.
-That way you can help your baby be in the OA position (occiput anterior) for an easier labor and delivery.
+When bone and bone are hitting each other, it can cause major pain, and that’s what back labor is.
+This is why positioning and changing your positions are so important during labor.
+You can help your baby be in the OA position (occiput anterior) for easier labor and delivery.

 How Long Does Active Labor Last?

-Boy, if I could tell women how long their labors would last, I would be a billionaire!
-Unfortunately, there really isn’t a magic number since every woman labors differently, but I can tell you this; on average active labor lasts 6 to 8 hours.
-Remember this is not including early labor, transition or pushing.
-But we have seen cases where women who are in active labor go as fast as 30 minutes and others go up to 10 hours or more.
-This is why I think physicians’ expectation for progress during active labor (1 cm dilation per hour) is a bit ridiculous.
-Some women can achieve that goal and then some while others need more time.
-But if you have gotten to the hospital too soon and you are not dilating at least half that rate, your doctor may prescribe pitocin.
-(Learn why you don’t want to be induced.)
+If I could tell women how long their labors would last, I would be a billionaire!
+Unfortunately, there isn’t a magic number since every woman labors differently, but I can tell you this: on average active labor lasts 4 to 8 hours.
+Remember, this is not including early labor, transition labor, or pushing.
+But we have seen cases where women in active labor go as fast as 30 minutes while others go up to 10 hours or more.

-If this is your second, third or fourth child, your active labor phase will more than likely be much faster than your first labor.
-Subsequent labors and births can be half the time and active labors for second and third babies on average last between 1 to 4 hours long.
-However, if you’re going to be induced and take pitocin, this phase may go even faster, but if you’ve decided to get an epidural, things can be much slower.
-Having them both cause each woman to react differently so it could be fast, slow, or cause your labor to completely refuse to progress.
+If this is your second, third, or fourth child, your active labor phase will likely be much faster than your first labor.
+Subsequent labors and births can be half the time, and active labors for second and third babies, on average, last between 1 to 4 hours long.
+However, if you’re going to be induced and take Pitocin, this phase may go even faster.
+But if you’ve decided to get an epidural, things can be much slower.
+Having them both causes each woman to react differently, so it could be fast, slow, or cause your labor to refuse to progress.

 Now that you know what to expect from active labor, here are some tips to help you get through it to the next phase!